 #34.
 Balloon Ping Pong

+Balloon ping pong is simple but effective.
 Clear your kitchen table and stack some rolled up tea towels in a line along the centre to form a net.
-Blow up some balloons and using the palms of your hands as the bats, play some balloon ping pong.
+Blow up some balloons and use the palms of your hands as the bats.

 #35.
 Indoor Hopscotch

-When it’s too cold or wet to play outside and you really don’t want to turn on the TV/tablet/computer game, try some indoor hopscotch.
+When it’s too cold or wet to play outside and you really don’t want to turn on a device, try indoor hopscotch.
 Grab a roll of masking tape and use it to create a hopscotch course.
 Let the course run the length of your hallway or into various rooms to make it even more challenging.

 #36.
 Bake Winter Treats

 Fill up the bath and throw some magnetic letters and numbers into the water.
 Attach a magnet to a long piece of string and tie the other end to a wooden spoon.
-Ask your child to fish out a particular letter or number or let them fish away to their heart’s content themselves.
+Ask your child to fish out a particular letter or number, or let them fish away until their heart’s content.